Pratik-Wagley/FinancialTracker/README.md

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
-This financial tracker app is created to add depopits, and payments into a csv file.
-It also stores all of the transactiona
+This financial tracker app is created to add deposits, and payments into a csv file.
+It also stores all of the transaction history and lets you view history by date, or vendor.

 ![Class Diagram](path/to/your/class_diagram.png)